Star on the Mountain: 21st century

 $32,000 was spent to remodel the star in 2007, including installing new wiring and lighting fixtures, more reliable bulbs, and a radio frequency system to allow remote control of the star from a computer or cell phone.
 This allowed easy control of the star without requiring a crew to physically visit it on the mountain.

 The city government took ownership of the star in 2009 after the city council voted to accept the Chamber of Commerce's donation of the equipment and logo.
 In 2010, the city council approved a 50-year lease with 88 Investments Inc., the company that owns the land that the star resides on.
 Rather than paying rent, the city would pay taxes of about $1,200 per year on the land.

 In October 2021, the star was bright red to celebrate several public safety campaigns, including Fire Prevention Week, National Domestic Violence Awareness Month, and Red Ribbon Week.

+In September 2023, the El Paso Chamber began a $300,000 project to replace the star's bulbs with bulbs made by New York company CodeLumen that can be controlled individually using a computer and are brighter, energy-efficient, and shatter-proof.
+They sold the old bulbs for $1,000 each to fund this renovation.

+The star was lit up orange on April 17, 2024, to commemorate National Work Zone Awareness Week.